IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency

+Traditional ML applications revolve around the use of a singular deep neural network (DNN) to perform inference tasks, such as identifying objects or understanding natural language.
+On the contrary, modern ML systems (ML inference pipelines) are more intricate scenarios, such as digital assistant services like Amazon Alexa, where a series of interconnected/chained DNNs (in the form of DAG structures) are used to perform various inference tasks, ranging from speech recognition, question interpretation, question answering, and text-to-speech conversion, all of which contribute to satisfying user queries and requirements~\cite{razavi2022fa2,romero2021llama}.
+As these systems frequently interact with users, it becomes essential to have a stringent SLA, which in our case is end-to-end latency.

 The nonlinear dependency between the three configuration knobs (batch size, replication, and variant selection) and the pipeline variables introduces a complex decision space between multiple conflicting goals.

 Figure~\ref{fig:pipelines}(a) depicts one of the evaluated pipelines consisting of two stages, an object detection stage, and an object classifier.
 A subset of the configuration space is presented in Table~\ref{table:models} with different batch sizes, model variants, and deployment resources.
 We denote cost as the number of replicas $\times$ allocated CPU cores per replica.
 The chosen configuration at each stage should first support the incoming workload into the pipeline while guaranteeing SLA, e.g., the sum of the latency of both stages should be less than the SLA requirement.